United States military buildup in the Caribbean during Operation Southern Spear: Analysis

 PBS News reported that Trump was using the military to counter cartels he blamed for trafficking fentanyl and other illicit drugs into the US and for fuelling violence in American cities, stating that the government had "not signaled any planned land incursion"—similarly, The Guardian stated that "many experts are skeptical the US is planning a military intervention" in Venezuela.

 The Financial Times wrote that the strikes were intended to pressure members of the Venezuelan government into resigning or arranging a handover of power by demonstrating the US military's capability to capture or kill them through targeted strikes.

 According to The New York Times, "specialists in the laws of war and executive power" stated that Trump had "used the military in a way that had no clear legal precedent or basis".

+In an interview with Vanity Fair magazine, Susie Wiles, Trump's White House Chief of Staff, told journalist Chris Whipple that Trump would "keep on blowing boats up until Maduro cries uncle."
+Whipple himself believed the terminology spoke to the possibility of Trump wanting to see regime change, and Wiles described the Vanity Fair article as "a hit piece".